Festival3224/Dashboard-Component/README.md

 # dashboard-component

-This template should help get you started developing with Vue 3 in Vite.
+This template is the challenge #262 from webdevDaily.io, was developing with Vue 3 in Vite.
+This is a quite small component offers the ability to practice a fundamentals.
+I was using Iconify for the icons I need, and also I was using Tailwind CSS for styling.

 ## Recommended IDE Setup